MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/beef-stroganoff.md

 - beef
 ---

 This recipe calls for noodles but the sauce can be put on pretty much everything from bread to potatoes.
 It's best served topped with sour cream and garnished with parsley.
+This recipe is enough for roughly a pound of dry egg noodles but it's recommended that you make it to keep and make the noodles per serving.
+Sauce keeps really well, cooked noodles not so much.

 ## Ingredients:
-- 1 lb wide egg noodles (dry)
 - &frac14; cup butter (divide into 2)
 - 1&frac12; lbs thin sliced chuck (~&frac14;inch)
 - salt & pepper